 Scottish Rugby reserves the right to approve all matches and tournaments taking place within its jurisdiction.
-Under iRB rules special permission is also required for any tour match or tournament featuring teams from more than one Union.
+Under World Rugby rules special permission is also required for any tour match or tournament featuring teams from more than one Union.
 Clubs are also reminded that specific permission is required to play a match in Scotland during the Summer break (“Close Time”).

 These rules are further explained within our domestic regulation Authorisation of Matches and Tours.
 All those within the Scottish Rugby Union’s jurisdiction are required to comply with this Regulation.